goabstract/Awesome-Design-Tools/Awesome-Design-Conferences.md

 * [The UX Conference](https://theuxconf.com/) — design conference that’s not about trends & buzzwords, but collaboration between designers and communication between each other: internal company politics, presenting the value of design and speaking the same language with different stakeholders. // March 2-3 // London, UK
 * [Leading Design San Francisco](https://leadingdesign.com/conferences/sanfran-2020) — brings together experts who lead design teams, oversee design direction and instill a culture of design within their organizations. // March 4-6 // San Francisco, USA
 * [SXSW Interactive](https://www.sxsw.com/conference/design/) — it covers all aspects, from futuristic product design to design-thinking approaches that can be applied to numerous other disciplines, businesses, and organizations.
 This programming will examine how design informs our interactions, shapes our experiences, and plays a critical role in problem-solving. // March 13-22 // Austin, USA
-* [UX Copenhagen](https://uxcopenhagen.com/) —  two-day conference for professionals working with UX design.
+* [UX Copenhagen](https://uxcopenhagen.com/) — a two-day conference for professionals working with UX design.
 You will hear about some of the newest trends in UX and Design, presented by a diverse panel of speakers ranging from gurus to people new to the field. // March 30-31 // Copenhagen, Denmark
 * [AIGA Design Conference](https://designconference.aiga.org/) — brings the design community together in a once-in-a-lifetime, cross-disciplinary exchange of ideas about the changing world of design.  // March 30 - April 1 // Pittsburgh, USA`

 </article>